This course is open for applications.

 If your first language is not English, you must have a minimum IELTS score of 7 overall with a minimum of 6.5 in any section, (or equivalent).
 Full details of this language test can be obtained from the British Council.
 Please note the University's published list of alternative English Language qualifications does not apply to this course.

-- A-level subjects: Grade C or above in a Science subject.
-Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
-You must have a minimum of two A-Levels.
+- A-level subjects: Grade C or above in a science subject.
+You can include points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) towards overall tariff.
+You must have at least two A-Levels.

 - Specific subjects: Subjects that meet the science requirement for this course: Biology, Human Biology, Chemistry, Mathematics, Physics, Psychology.